-Statement of Cash Flows, 2007-continued 2007

-Investing Activities

-Cash used to acquire fixed assets (\$ 711,950)

-Change in short-term investments 28,600

-Net cash provided by investing activities (\$ 683,350)
+2010

 Financing Activities

-Change in notes payable 520,000
+Change in notes payable \$ 520,000

 Change in long-term debt 676,568

-Change in common stock -
+Change in common stock

 Payment of cash dividends (11,000)

-Net cash provided by financing activities \$1,185,568
+Net cash provided (used) by financing activities \$1,185,568

 Summary

 Net change in cash (\$ 1,718)

 Cash at beginning of year 9,000

 Cash at end of year \$ 7,282

-Assume that you are Jamison's assistant, and you must help her answer the following questions for Campo.
+Assume that you are Jamison's assistant and that you must help her answer the following questions for Campo.

 - a.
 What effect did the expansion have on sales and net income?
 What effect did the expansion have on the asset side of the balance sheet?
 What effect did it have on liabilities and equity? - b.
 What do you conclude from the statement of cash flows? - c.
 What is free cash flow?
 Why is it important?
 What are the five uses of FCF? - d.
+What is Computron's net operating profit after taxes (NOPAT)?
 What are operating current assets?
 What are operating current liabilities?
 How much net operating working capital and total net operating capital does Computron have? - e.
-What are Computron's net operating profit after taxes (NOPAT) and free cash flow (FCF)? - f.
+What is Computron's free cash flow (FCF)?
+What are Computron's "net uses" of its - f.
 Calculate Computron's return on invested capital.
 Computron has a 10% cost of capital (WACC).
 Do you think Computron's growth added value? - g.
 Jamison also has asked you to estimate Computron's EVA.
-She estimates that the after-tax cost of capital was 10% in both years. - h.
+She estimates that the aftertax cost of capital was 10% in both years. - h.
 What happened to Computron's Market Value Added (MVA)? - i.
 Assume that a corporation has \$100,000 of taxable income from operations plus \$5,000 of interest income and \$10,000 of dividend income.
 What is the company's federal tax liability? - j.
 Assume that you are in the 25% marginal tax bracket and that you have \$5,000 to invest.
 You have narrowed your investment choices down to California bonds with a yield of 7% or equally risky ExxonMobil bonds with a yield of 10%.
 Which one should you choose and why?
 At what marginal tax rate would you be indifferent to the choice between California and ExxonMobil bonds?